Bob-Bryan/semWait/README.md

 If nothing else, they can show how to do System V semaphores from C and Python.

-There are other Python semaphore interfaces out there but this did exactly what I wanted, no more.
+There are other Python semaphore interfaces out there but they all come with all kinds of complexity.
+I don't want complexity, I just want System V semop.

 Regards,